engie-group/shaystack/README.md

 ## Summary
-This project contains source code and supporting files for a Haystack application that you can deploy with the [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
+This project contains source code and supporting files for a Haystack application that you can deploy with `make aws-deploy`

 To create your custom Haystack API:
 - fork this projet,